CAPLTER/caplter-research-protocols/DesFert/DesFert_Collector_Protocol.md

 9. Turn the column over and clamp it to the ring stand so it is free standing.
    1. Place a small clean funnel in the top of the column.
    2. Using a clean 100 mL beaker, volumetrically transfer 60 mL of resin to the column.
 This does not need to be exact as long as it's close.
-   3. Remove the small funnel and cover with Parafilm.
+   3. Remove the small funnel and cover with PVC cap (w/o holes).
 We will attach the coupler/funnel assembly to the column in the field.
    4. Place all the columns needed for each region in a sweater box.
 10. Finish constructing the funnels.
    1. Place the aquarium filter square in the small opening of each funnel to prevent dust and debris from falling into the column.